mrrusof/snippets/java/oca8/ch4/README.md

 0. ~~A piece of code in this class can access a member in a superclass in a different package if that member is protected.~~
 1. ~~A given class C may access protected members of superclass via any reference of type C or any subclass of C that is set.~~
 2. ~~A given class C may not access protected members of superclass via a reference of type any superclass of C.~~
-3. What happens when B and C extend A, B and C are in a different package than A, and B tries to access a protected member of A via a reference of type C?
+3. ~~What happens when B and C extend A, B and C are in a different package than A, and B tries to access a protected member of A via a reference of type C?~~
-4. A given protected member of class C is inherited with access modifier protected by subclasses of C.
+4. ~~A given protected member of class C is inherited with access modifier protected by subclasses of C.~~
-5. Code in a class C may access any protected member of C by means of a reference of type C or any of its subtypes.
+5. ~~Code in a class C may access any protected member of C by means of a reference of type C or any of its subtypes.~~
+6. Access to protected members is allowed only when one of the following conditions is satisfied.
+  1. When Loc and Decl are in same package, Loc can do the following.
+     1. Call a method of the same name by means of a reference that inherits method.
+     2. Read/write field by means of a reference that inherits field.
+  2. When Loc is in a class that inherits member, Loc can do the following.
+     1. Call a method of the same name by means of a reference R that inherits method and is subtype of Loc.
+Corresponds to test case ProtectedMemberAccess1.
+     2. Read/write field by means of a reference that inherits field and is a subtype of Loc.

 ## Optional Specifiers

 Optional specifiers can appear before the access modifier.

+Relevant optional specifiers are the following.

+- `static`
+- `abstract`
+- `final`
+- `synchronized`
+- `native`
+- `strictfp`

 ## Return type